Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 To actually succeed with your email marketing KPIs, you need to focus on two things: email deliverability (your ability to get emails delivered to your recipient’s inbox) and content performance (your ability to convince the recipient to reach the goal you set up).

-Let’s go through all the most important email marketing KPIs for measuring the success of your email marketing strategies, along with benchmarks to help you understand what numbers you should aim for in 2025.
+Here are the most important email marketing KPIs for measuring the success of your email marketing strategies, along with benchmarks to help you understand what numbers you should aim for in 2026.

 How to Measure Email Marketing Success